Coding for the Load-test

 2 - It ensures the machine has capacity to do other things, like send back metrics to the data collector.

-For these reasons, your scripts should always implement think_time, and delay between iterations.
+For these reasons, your scripts should always implement think_time.

 Databanking